 The Gallery at 111 Elk Avenue

-The 111 Elk Avenue Gallery currently features the work of five of our outstanding workshop instructors with Peggy Stenmark: watercolors and acrylics; Laura Elm: ceramics, drawings, paintings; Suzanne Pierson: watercolors; Christina Stillwaggon: glass art and Mary Tuck: acrylics, watercolor, fabric art and Precious Metal Clay.
-Downtown shoppers will fall in love with the variety of giftable, one-of-a-kind items handcrafted by this talented group.
+The 111 Elk Avenue Gallery featured the work of five of our outstanding workshop instructors with Peggy Stenmark: watercolors and acrylics; Laura Elm: ceramics, drawings, paintings; Suzanne Pierson: watercolors; Christina Stillwaggon: glass art and Mary Tuck: acrylics, watercolor, fabric art and Precious Metal Clay.

 Watercolor has a way of reaching into the soul of this artist, inspiring deep creativity.
 Audrey’s light-infused watercolors are inspired by places dear to her.
 She also works with fabric art collages from fragments normally discarded.